 Your audience

-Your subscribers see the collab post on your profile and tip it
+Your audience sees the free collab post in your feed and can tip it

 Creator B